cstml/cstml.github.io/_posts/2021-05-04-haskell-functor.md

 (+1) <$ Identity 5 -- of the type :: Num a => Identity (a -> a)
 ```

 Do you see what happened?
-We now have a higher order identity - a function
+We now have a higher order `Identity` type - a
-wrapped in identity.
+function wrapped in `Identity`.
 But what can we do with it?
-Well we can apply it - with
+Well we can apply
-`fmap` again.
+it - with `fmap` again.

 ```haskell
 fmap ($5) ((+1) <$ Identity 3) -- Identity 6
 ```

 - We basically flipped the roles of the function and application.
+And of course
+  `($5)::(a -> b) -> b` is a function that takes a function and it applies
+  to `5`.

 - Also, if you `import Data.Functor` you get `$>` (which is as you guessed the
   opposite of `<$` and also `void` which is `:: f a -> f ()`.
 Pretty straight
   forward.

 ### In the end

 That was it for today.
 I will try and make an article on each `typeclass` of
 Haskell as I am quite enjoying writing these.
 The next one will probably be on
 `Applicative Functors`, which you probably know where it leads to.

 ### More reading